 The delivery of RSE is monitored by SLT, the PSHE Lead and the Teaching & Learning Lead through our QA schedule of learning walks, book scrutinies and lesson observations.
 There may also be informal drop-ins to lessons.

-Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
-Data is entered into SOLAR at data drops which occur three times a year.
+Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems and data entered into SOLAR at 3-yearly data drops.

 Appendix 1: Curriculum map